By Kelly Medinger

 B&O Railroad Museum uses arts and humanities grant to build a home on their campus for the Baltimore City Mounted Police Unit

-A class of kindergarteners from James McHenry School walks out of the B&O Railroad Museum abuzz with excitement.
+A class of kindergartners from James McHenry School walks out of the B&O Railroad Museum abuzz with excitement.
 As the first school group to tour the First Mile Stable – an innovative partnership between the Museum and the Baltimore City Police Department – the children had spent the morning meeting horses and talking to Sargent Russ Robar, the head of the City’s Mounted Police Unit.

 About the B&O Railroad Museum